kmarusek/1010/wp-content/plugins/fast-velocity-minify/readme.txt

 If you are just inserting ads on your pages, yes.
 If you are using a custom script to inject those ads, please double check if it works.

-= After installing, why are some images and sliders not working? =
+= After installing, why are some images, sections, sliders, galleries, menus (etc) not working? =

 a) You cannot do double minification, so make sure you have disabled any features on your theme or other plugins that perform minification of css, html and js files.

-b) If you enabled the option to defer JS or CSS, please note that some themes and plugins need jQuery and other libraries to be render blocking, so they are not "undefined" during page load.
+b) If you enabled the option to defer JS or CSS, please note that some themes and plugins need jQuery and other libraries to be render blocking.
+If you enable the option to defer, any javascript code on the page will trigger an "undefined" error on the google chrome console log after page load.

 c) The plugin relies on PHP Minify to minify JavaScript and css files, however it is not a perfect library and there are plugins that are already minified and do not output a "min.js" or "min.css" filename (and end up being minified again).
 Try to disable minification on JS and CSS files and purge the cache, then either dequeue it and enqueue an alternative file or add it to the ignore list.